The Benefits of Quitting Cannabis

 This is especially true today.
 Where cannabis used to be relatively mild, this is no longer the case.
 The risk factors involved in its use depend on its potency, which is the level of the active compound THC it contains.
 THC content has increased nearly fourfold in the last thirty years, from around 4% in the 1990’s to over 15% on average in 2018.

 There has never been a more urgent need to turn your back on cannabis once and for all.

 There are many potentially harmful effects that you might expect from cannabis use.
 These all underscore how important it is to quit it; they also underscore how profound the benefits of quitting cannabis can be.

 The cognitive issues associated with cannabis use are the most alarming.
-Chronic, habitual users of any demographic or age may suffer with cognitive deficits.
-These can relate to things like working memory, attention span, long term memory, recall, decision making, and learning.
+Chronic, habitual users of any demographic or age may suffer from cognitive deficits.
+These can relate to things like working memory, attention span, long-term memory, recall, decision-making, and learning.
 These issues can usually be reversible in mild cases, or where cannabis use begins in adulthood.

 There is a host of associated risks that can link to this cognitive impairment.

 For example, balance and reactivity can be diminished.
 This can lead to a greater risk of accident and injury, especially in later life.
 It can also put cannabis user and those around them at greater risk if they drive under the influence.

 Cannabis can also impair decision-making abilities.
 This can lead to negative or harmful life choices, including risky sexual and antisocial behaviour.